 16. Savers Tax Credit

 Taxpayers with modest income who contribute to eligible retirement accounts may be eligible for the Savers Tax Credit.
 This credit equals a certain percentage of certain contributions — 10%, 20% or 50% — for taxpayers who are at least 18 years old, not claimed as a dependent by anyone and not a student.

 The lower your income, the higher percentage you’re eligible for as a credit.

 Tax Deductions vs. Tax Credits

-As you prepare for tax season this year, take time to learn about the different tax deductions you may be able to claim.
+As you prepare for tax season this year, take time to learn about the different tax deductions and credits you might be able to claim.
 You may be surprised to discover how much you can save — and you may even get a nice refund this year.